githedgehog/docs/docs/user-guide/vpcs.md

 ## IPv4Namespace

-Defines non-overlapping VLAN ranges for attaching servers.
+An IPv4Namespace defines non-overlapping VLAN ranges for attaching servers.
 Each switch belongs to a list of VLAN namespaces with non-overlapping VLAN ranges.

 ```yaml
 apiVersion: vpc.githedgehog.com/v1alpha2